free-stardust/Notes/CSNotes/UtilitySets/UtilitySets.md

     for %%i in (*.*) do (
       set fileName=%%i
       set fileSuffix=!fileName:~-3!
-      if !fileSuffix! neq "bat" (
+      if !fileSuffix! neq bat (
       	set /a b=10000000+a
       	set file=!b:~-5!
       	echo !file!